NodyHub/blog/content/posts/2020-06-kubernetes-network-policy-verification.md

 ```

 As we can see the pod crashed and the cluster always tries to restart the pod.
-These crashes are propagated into the in-house container monitoring solution of your destiny.
+These crashes are propagated into the in-place container monitoring solution.
 The support or operations team that monitors the cluster health status can now react and create a ticket or even remediate the issue by performing a role-back of previous enrolled changes.
 The overall status change would have after remediation an output like the following: